CivicActions/guidebook/common-practices-tools/software-and-support/markdown.md

 - [Jira markdown cheatsheet](https://confluence.atlassian.com/bitbucketserver/markdown-syntax-guide-776639995.html)
 - [Slack markdown cheatsheet](https://get.slack.help/hc/en-us/articles/202288908-Format-your-messages)

-## Handbook
+## Guidebook

-The CivicActions handbook is written in markdown.
-You can find more information about that on this [handbook Markdown page](../../about-this-guidebook/markdown-for-guidebook.md).
+The CivicActions guidebook is written in markdown.
+You can find more information about that on this [guidebook Markdown page](../../about-this-guidebook/markdown-for-guidebook.md).